JinmiaoChenLab/cytofkit/README.md

 ### Usage

-After successfully intalling the cytofkit package, run the following codes to open the cytofkit GUI:
+After successfully installing the cytofkit package, run the following codes to open the cytofkit GUI:

 ``` r
 library("cytofkit")